naiveai/groupme-math-bot/README.md

-I'm in a few math study group chats in GroupMe and the lack of math rendering sometimes makes things difficult, especially when talking about complex expressions involving matrices, integrals, and other complex expressions.
+I'm in a few math study group chats in GroupMe and the lack of math rendering sometimes makes things difficult, especially when talking about complex expressions involving matrices, integrals, long fractions, etc.
 Taking photos of the textbook or your own written solutions is prone to misinterpretation and is all around a hassle anyway.